Proverbs 18 – Wisdom in Getting Along with Others

 And contentions are like the bars of a castle.

 a.
 A brother offended is harder to win than a strong city: There is a price to pay in offending a brother.
 To win him back to friendship and cooperation is difficult, more than we often think.
-Therefore, we avoid offending our brother, doing so only if necessary and doing all we can to be blameless and whatever offense that is taken is because of them and not us.
+Therefore, we avoid offending our brother, doing so only if necessary and doing all we can to be blameless so that whatever offense is taken is because of him and not us.

 i.
 “If we take the words according to the common version, we see them express what, alas! we know to be too generally true: that when brothers fall out, it is with extreme difficulty that they can be reconciled.
 And fraternal enmities are generally strong and inveterate.”
 (Clarke)